xenshreyas/Monstermon/README.md

 ## <span style="color:AliceBlue"> **Future Plans**
 <div style="text-align: justify">
-<p>In the future, I plan to expand the Monstermon experience by adding more types of monsters to the game, and creating a more complex system of type advantages and disadvantages.
+<p>In the future, I plan to expand the Monstermon universe by adding more types of monsters to the game, and creating a more complex system of type advantages and disadvantages.
 Furthermore, I aim to enhance the user interface by implementing visually appealing sprites and other graphics that will make the game more immersive.
 Additionally, I want to develop a system that allows monsters to have specific Skill Values such as attack, defense, and speed adding yet another layer of strategy and depth to the battling experience.</p>
 </div>